Infiniti QX60: First generation (L50; 2013)

 The Infiniti JX35 was announced in April 2012 in the United States as a 2013 model.
 A concept version had been debuted at the 2011 Pebble Beach Concours d'Elegance event, while the production model was unveiled at the 2011 Los Angeles Auto Show.
-For 2014, the car was renamed the QX60.
+In 2013, for the 2014 model year, the car was renamed the QX60.

 The QX60 was the first three-row crossover to be released by Infiniti.
 Design work was done through 2009, by Naoyuki Ohkoshi under Shiro Nakamura.
 In 2012 Nissan announced that the Pathfinder would also have the same platform as the QX60 for the 2013 model year.

 The QX60 had previously been under consideration for the Australian market, but the numbers for right-hand-drive re-engineering and local homologation failed to add up and get approved by Australian authorities unlike its Nissan Pathfinder sibling.
-This results that the QX60 would not be available in RHD markets as it would only be available exclusively in LHD markets.
+This meant that the QX60 would not be available in RHD markets, only in LHD markets.

 Drivetrain and engine

-The QX60's original 3.5 liter VQ35DE V6 engine produces an output of 265 hp and 248 lbft.
+The QX60's original 3.5-liter VQ35DE V6 engine produces an output of 265 hp and 248 lbft.
 For 2017, this was updated with direct injection.
 The QX60 uses a continuously variable transmission.